 Backlinks are a vital element of your SEO strategy and are one of the most crucial factors to ranking well online.
 It’s important to focus on backlink quality and not become bogged down worrying about link quantity.
 Google ranks websites based on the value they provide to the customer.
 If your website is clean and optimised, with a backlink profile that shows topically relevant, valuable, and high-quality links, you should see the benefit in the rankings.

 When it comes to SEO link building, the real challenge is finding high-quality, trusted, and natural links that add value.
-We hope the advice above has given you some useful pointers and if you would like help developing a backlink strategy that will provide real value to your website, get in touch today.
+We hope the advice above has given you some useful pointers and if you would like help developing a backlink strategy that will provide real value to your website get in touch today or find our more about our services.
 Our expert campaign managers would be more than happy to help.